 OK so our third day really was, full of surprises.
 An amazing breakfast with a mixture of East meets West – sashimi, pickled veg, egg and cheese tomato toastie, fruit, yoghurt, rice, hot seafood bowl (OMG) and we literally rolled onto the trails.

 It was a quiet flat start on mostly disused and private roads.
 Then it was up and over the first pass of the day Waritoge.
-This was a spot where pilgrims took off and changed their straw sandals having by this stage, worn one out a new pair from Chikatsuyu.
+This was a spot where pilgrims took off and changed their straw sandals having by this stage, worn out a new pair from Chikatsuyu.

 Our downhill bit ended on a road that lead us on a detour from typhoon damage in 2011.
 This would take us up and over our biggest pass for the day.
 It was a longish uphill section but it was silent except for birds and so incredibly peaceful.
 We had only seen 2 other walkers up til this point and it was humid.

 I spent a lot of time in my head knowing I would not miss a shrine or oji on this 4km section.
 Even though there are trail markers and shrines along the way, they were easy to miss if you got lost in your thoughts.
 I did a fair bit of problem-solving on that detour bit and finally after two days on the trails, I could feel some of my creativity return.
 I probably needed this awhile back (after working a bit too much this year) but shit it felt good.
 I felt one.
 I felt whole.
 I felt connected.
 It’s something I can’t feel easily at home/at work etc. It’s one of the reasons I seem to look for these experiences – so that the flow happens and that oneness feeling returns.
 I felt six months of problems vy for my attention today and instead of reacting, I simply worked through options, tossed ideas around like a salad bowl and allowed new thinking in.
 I really loved that about today.
+I really love how walking journeys allow this process.

 So with the detour behind us, we returned to the marked trail with a shrine to protect travellers.
 We left an oval chestnut in place of an oval shaped rock (that we couldn’t find nearby) as this would protect us from the snake known as being a bit of an evil spirit hoping it would provide a good decoy.
 Apparently this evil snake spirit has an appetite for eggs!